FDA warning letter: Criteria preventing issuance

-Also, the agency usually doesn't issue a Warning Letter if they find the organization has implemented actions that corrected the violations that would have supported the Warning Letter.
+Also, the agency usually does not issue a Warning Letter if they find the organization has implemented actions that corrected the violations that would have supported the Warning Letter.

 District offices do not recommend a Warning Letter as a follow-up to a preapproval inspection (PAI) for pending drug or device applications (ANDAs, NDAs, BLAs) if the firm markets no other FDA-regulated products.
-However, if the firm does market other FDA-regulated products and the issue(s) affect marketed products—or the inspection extended to marketed products included on the FDA 483, then they may issue a Warning Letter These include the following statement: "Due to the deficiencies listed on the attached FDA 483 we are recommending to the center that approval of the _ application be withheld."
+If the firm markets other FDA-regulated products and the issue(s) affect marketed products—or the inspection extended to marketed products included on the FDA 483, then they may issue a Warning Letter These include the following statement: "Due to the deficiencies listed on the attached FDA 483 we are recommending to the center that approval of the _ application be withheld."

 Center review

 Warning letters with the following violations must be reviewed by their respective FDA Center (e.g., CDER):